-Homes for All is led by two co-chairs representing different aspects of the housing continuum from homelessness to affordable housing.
-Additionally, three working groups help support the work of the coalition: Policy, Communications, and Community Engagement--each led by two co-chairs.
-Finally, Homes for All also relies on Regional Leads through the state to provide region-specific expertise and ensure that our coalition is truly statewide.
+Homes for All is led by two co-chairs who represent different areas of the housing continuum.
+Additionally, there are three working groups that support the work of the coalition: Policy, Communications, and Community Engagement--each led by two co-chairs.
+Finally, Homes for All relies on Regional Leads from across the state to provide region-specific expertise and ensure that our coalition is truly statewide.
 Regional Leads serve on the Community Engagement Team.

 Allison Streich is the Deputy Director for Carver County CDA.
 She has been with the agency for just under 11 years, and the Deputy Director for the past two years.
 She has worked in the affordable housing industry since graduating from college.
 During her time at the CDA, she has also served as the Chair for Heading Home Scott Carver, Vice Chair and Co-Chair for Scott Carver Project Community Connect, and Vice Chair for Scott Carver Housing Coalition.
 She has a 10-year-old son who is in fifth grade, and he is so much fun.